Privacy Policy

 We use your personal data for the following purposes:

-• Improving our website and services through anonymised analytics data.
+- Improving our website and services through analytics and interaction data collected after consent.

-Our legal bases for processing are: contract performance (fulfilling bookings), legitimate interest (responding to enquiries, improving services), and consent (marketing communications and non-essential cookies).
+Our legal bases for processing are: contract performance (fulfilling bookings), legitimate interest (responding to enquiries and operating, delivering and securing the website), and consent (marketing communications, non-essential cookies and consented analytics).

 4. Children’s Data

 Hyett Education takes the protection of children’s data extremely seriously.
-We do not collect personal data directly from children.
+Pupils may submit feedback directly through our two student-feedback forms.
+We do not ask for their names or contact details.

 5. Data Sharing